 Guiding Excellence:

-Start a free trial of ProtaStructure today and see how you can easily check strong column-weak beam design with just one click.
+Start a free trial of ProtaStructure today to simplify strong column-weak beam checks with just one click.

 Try ProtaStructure

-In this webinar, Mustafa Tan, Product Manager at Prota Software, and Nigel Watts, Asia Managing Director at Prota Software, discussed the implementation process and the scope of Indian Code Support of ProtaStructure.
-They also presented a live demonstration of how ProtaStructure can transform the workflow of structural engineering projects.
+In our webinar, Mustafa Tan, Product Manager, and Nigel Watts, Asia Managing Director, discussed Indian Code support in ProtaStructure.
+They demonstrated how ProtaStructure transforms workflows for structural engineering projects.

 Limited-time offer: Enjoy a 20% Discount on ProtaStructure until the 2024 Release!